Snugug/blog/pages/musings/modern-cutting-the-mustard.md

   By taking advantage of JavaScript module support, we can update the Cutting the Mustard progressive enhancement technique to allow for modern JavaScript syntaxes and features!
 ---

-One of the easiest ways to [progressively enhance](https://alistapart.com/article/understandingprogressiveenhancement) your web experience is the [cutting the mustard](http://responsivenews.co.uk/post/18948466399/cutting-the-mustard) technique.
-The essence of cutting the mustard is:
+One of the easiest ways to [progressively enhance](https://alistapart.com/article/understandingprogressiveenhancement) your web experience is the [Cutting the Mustard](http://responsivenews.co.uk/post/18948466399/cutting-the-mustard) technique.
+The essence of Cutting the Mustard is:

 1. Provide an accessible base-line experience for everyone using semantic HTML and CSS
 2. Write a test for a minimum subset of JavaScript functionality to support.